-I’ve always wondered, what it might have been like to be alive that night in Bethlehem.
-To be out on the hills, to have seen it.
+I’ve always wondered what it might have been like to be alive that night in Bethlehem.
+I’ve wondered what it would have been like to be one of those shepherds on the hills… to have seen it.
 To have heard it.
-To have welcomed Him.
+To have been there to welcomed Him.

 keeping watch over their flock by night.